Student patch lessons 2024-25

 Review

-1- Spontaneous- on a flatter slope by the ropes, use a very narrow gliding wedge with more speed.
+1- Spontaneous- on a flatter slope by the ropes, use a very narrow gliding wedge with more speed and quickly point both big toes to turn.
 The larger forces will help to match the skis parallel.

-2- Active- stand in a narrow wedge across the hill and touch the downhill knee and then actively match the skis.
+2- Active- If they are still having trouble matching then stand in a narrow wedge across the hill and touch the downhill knee and then actively match the skis.
 Do it in motion with a flat traverse and then a steeper traverse.
 Do it in the other direction.
 Then link turns.
 Touching the hand to the knee when skiing in the course will help with the matching.

 Grading

-1- Ski the brush course on Cedar Bowl in an athletic stance
+1- Ski the brush course on Chair one in an athletic stance

 2- Turn with their feet not shoulders